[ad_1]

 The growth outlook is very conducive as the economy comes out of a turbulent period due to the pandemic.

-According to India Ratings, after facing challenges in the past few years, finance in India would see normalisation of business activities and grow their loan book by 14 per cent YoY in FY23.
+According to India Ratings, after facing challenges in the past few years, finance companies in India would see normalisation of business activities and grow their loan book by 14 per cent YoY in FY23.

-Non-banking financial (NBFCs) — as a group — are expected to clock a loan growth of seven-eight per cent in the current financial year (FY22).
+Non-banking financial companies (NBFCs) — as a group — are expected to clock a loan growth of seven-eight per cent in the current financial year (FY22).

 LTFH’s retail book saw a six per cent YoY growth to Rs 42,602 crore in December 2021, and sequentially, it posted a four per cent growth.